JohanTokarskij/Crud-app-Airflow-Docker-MySQL-Python/README.md

 4. Install the required dependencies: `pip install -r requirements.txt`
 5. Run `docker-compose up -d` in terminal to pull the necessary Docker images and start the containers.
 Once the pulling is complete, proceed to the next step.
 6. Run `python setup_mysql.py` to set up MySQL.
 After getting messages that database for "airflow" and "crud_app" are set up and ready proceed to the next step.
 7. Run `python setup_airflow.py` to set up Apache Airflow.
-After getting a message "Airflow is set up and ready." the initial set up is done!
+After getting a message "Command executed successfully on airflow-webserver" and "Command executed successfully on airflow-scheduler" the initial set up is done!

 #### To schedule Airflow logging: